pulp/plugin_template/README.md

                         see if it is compatible with pulpcore's master branch.
 This helps ensure that pulpcore is following the deprecation policy for the plugin API.

+  disabled_redis_runners
+                        A list of test runners that should have the Redis service disabled.
+By default, all runners execute tests with the Redis service enabled.
+The list can be adjusted by specifying the names of runners (e.g., [s3, azure]).

   test_azure            Include azure job for running tests using [azurite](https://github.com/Azure/Azurite)
                         to emulate Azure.